-Let $M$ be an $n$ dimensional manifold with boundary.
-If there is a map $\phi: \partial_R h^i \to \partial M$, then one can attach the $n$ dimensional standard handle $h^i$ to $M$.
-As the result of the attaching, one obtains another $n$ dimensional manifold, given as follows:
+Let $M$ be an $n$-dimensional manifold with boundary.
+If there is a map $\phi: \partial_R h^i \to \partial M$, then one can attach the $n$-dimensional standard handle $h^i$ to $M$.
+As the result of the attaching, one obtains another $n$-dimensional manifold, given as follows:

-Based on this, the notion of {\em handle decomposition of $M$} mean data explaining the construction of $M$ as a union of handles.
+Based on this, the notion of {\em handle decomposition of $M$} means data explaining the construction of $M$ as a union of handles.
 More precise definition is following bellow.

-\begin{definition} By a {\em handle decomposition of an $n$ dimensional smooth manifold $M$}, we mean a finite, ordered set of $n$ dimensional handles ${h_0, \cdots, h_m}$ together with the injective maps $\phi_i : \partial_R h_i \to \partial(\cup_{j=0}^{i-1} h_j)$ satisfying the followings \begin{itemize} \item $h_0$ is the unique index $0$ handle, \item there is a natural number $N$ such that for $i \leq N$ (resp.\ $i >N$), $h_i$ is subcritical (resp.\ critical), i.e., $\ind(h_i) < n $ (resp.\ $\ind(h_i) = n$), \item two different critical handles are disjoint, or equivalently, every critical handle are attached to the union of subcritical handles, and \item $\cup_{i=0}^m h_i$ is diffeomorphic to $M$. \end{itemize} The maps $\phi_i$ are called {\em gluing maps}. \end{definition} We note that the unions in the above definition are ``not'' disjoint unions of standard handles.
-The unions mean the gluing by the gluing maps $\phi_i$.
+\begin{definition} By a {\em handle decomposition of an $n$-dimensional smooth manifold $M$}, we mean a finite, ordered set of $n$-dimensional handles $\{h_0, \dots, h_m\}$ together with the injective maps $\phi_i : \partial_R h_i \to \partial(\cup_{j=0}^{i-1} h_j)$ satisfying the following: \begin{itemize} \item $h_0$ is the unique index $0$-handle; \item there exists a natural number $N$ such that for $i \leq N$ (resp.\ $i >N$), $h_i$ is subcritical (resp.\ critical), i.e., $\ind(h_i) < n $ (resp.\ $\ind(h_i) = n$); \item two different critical handles are disjoint, or equivalently, every critical handle are attached to the union of subcritical handles; \item $\cup_{i=0}^m h_i$ is diffeomorphic to $M$. \end{itemize} The maps $\phi_i$ are called {\em gluing maps}. \end{definition} We note that the word ``union" mentioned in the above definition does not mean the disjoint union of standard handles.
+The union means the gluing by the gluing maps $\phi_i$.

 \begin{remark} We also note that Definition \ref{def handle decomposition} is not a definition which is usually used in literature.
-However, we use Definition \ref{def handle decomposition} for some technical reasons which will be appeared later. \end{remark}
+However, we use Definition \ref{def handle decomposition} for some technical reasons which will appear later. \end{remark}

 We also define the following notation for the later use. \begin{definition} Let $\mathcal{H}(M)$ be the set of handle decomposition of a smooth manifold $M$. \end{definition}